mhevery/jasmine-node/README.md

-Write the specifications for your code in \*.js and \*.coffee files in the spec/ directory (note: your specification files must end with either .spec.js or .spec.coffee; otherwise jasmine-node won't find them!).
+Write the specifications for your code in \*.js and \*.coffee files in the spec/ directory (note: your specification files must end with either .spec.js, .spec.coffee or .spec.litcoffee; otherwise jasmine-node won't find them!).
 You can use sub-directories to better organise your specs.

 If you have installed the npm package, you can run it with: